Most interesting landmarks of Cuba

 - Manaca-Iznaga Tower – Sancti Spíritus.
 Unusual structure – 45 m tall bell tower, built in 1816 in Manaca – Iznaga plantations.
 Ring of its bells marked the beginning and ending of the work in sugar plantations.

-Described wonders of Cuba
+Described landmarks of Cuba

 This largest island in Caribbean offers many surprising landmarks.
 Cuba has pristine rainforest, giant caves, historical cities and unusual petroglyphs.
 The highlights of this island country are: